Michael Zinzun: Activism, political organizing, and lawsuits

-In 1970 he joined the Black Panther Party, but only stayed two years, describing his work with the party as "an educational experience," but "[p]olitically, I felt it was stifling."
-In 1974 he joined Los Angeles-area anti-police brutality activists B. Kwaku Duren and Anthony Thigpenn to form the Coalition Against Police Abuse (CAPA).
-The organization investigates allegations of abuse, provides support for victims and families, and agitates for justice in street demonstrations and courtrooms.
-CAPA acknowledges a direct descent from the Black Panther Party, with many former BPP members, but is a distinct organization many of whose members critique what they see as the intensely hierarchical and patriarchal tendencies of the now defunct BPP.
+In 1970, he joined the Black Panther Party, but only stayed two years, describing his work with the party as "an educational experience," but "[p]olitically, I felt it was stifling."
+In 1974, he joined Los Angeles-area anti-police brutality activists B. Kwaku Duren and Anthony Thigpenn to form the Coalition Against Police Abuse (CAPA).

 Almost from the moment of CAPA's inception the LAPD infiltrated and placed it under surveillance.
 The techniques used by the LAPD in spying on and undermining the organization closely resembled those used by the FBI COINTELPRO program.
-CAPA was the lead plaintiff in a 1983 suit against the LAPD's Public Disorder Intelligence Division, which spied on citizens.
+CAPA was the lead plaintiff in a 1983 suit against the LAPD Public Disorder Intelligence Division, which spied on citizens.
 CAPA won the suit, resulting in a monetary settlement, and the end of the Public Disorder Intelligence Division.

 After the 1979 police shooting death of Eulia Love in South Central Los Angeles CAPA proposed a civilian police review board, modeled on similar boards in other cities, that would have had the power to fire and otherwise discipline abusive police officers and change police policies.
 A petition in favor of the review board gained thousands of signatures, but not enough to place it on the ballot.

 In 1982, Zinzun was arrested for allegedly threatening police officers who were attempting to arrest two men in Pasadena.
 Charges against him were later dropped.
-In 1986 Zinzun, hearing the commotion of a violent arrest, rushed to the scene to observe the arrest, resulting in police beating him severely.
+In 1986, Zinzun, hearing the commotion of a violent arrest, rushed to the scene to observe the arrest, resulting in police beating him severely.
 The Pasadena police department accused him of striking an officer (Zinzun was never charged with such a crime) while Zinzun claimed that he was wrongfully forced to the ground, sprayed with mace, and beaten with a flashlight.
 As a result of the incident Zinzun was permanently blinded in one eye.
 Following the incident he is quoted as saying "I'd rather lose an eye fighting against injustice than live as a quiet slave."
 He won a $1.2 million settlement from the department as a result of the events that night.

-In 1989 he ran for a seat on the Pasadena City Council.
+In 1989, he ran for a seat on the Pasadena City Council.
 During his campaign the City of Los Angeles and an assistant chief of the LAPD disseminated information that falsely claimed that Zinzun was the subject of investigation by the department's anti-terrorism division.
 Zinzun sued for defamation and was awarded $3.8 million.
 This award was overturned on procedural grounds in a 1991 ruling.
 On further appeal Zinzun won $512, 500.